rockNroll87q/NeuroFM/README.md

 > **Note on preprocessing:** The inference script performs resolution resampling and attempts LIA reorientation internally.
 Input data must be skull-stripped prior to inference.
 Preprocessing utilities will be added in a future release.

-## Outputs

-NeuroFM can produce two distinct sets of outputs: brain health features, and latent features.
-To understand the differences and how they might be used, see [outputs](./docs/outputs.md).

 ---